 Layer 3 – Full History: Complete context available by exception, not default.

-The chain is the index.
-The conversation is cold storage.
 You go back to the transcript only when the shape isn’t enough—and the shape is usually enough.

 BYOM: Bring Your Own Memory